-#LiveSkills explores the nuanced features of live streaming and the specific risks children and young people can face.
+#LiveSkills explores the features of live streaming and the specific risks children and young people can face.

-- Issues such as low confidence and self-esteem that can make children and young people particularly vulnerable ‘when live’
+- How to deal with issues such as low confidence and self-esteem that may make them particularly vulnerable ‘when live’ and build resilience

 #WhoIsSam: Online contact and reporting to CEOP